Office Contact Information

 Taneeta Bacon is Department Coordinator for the Department of Community Living.
 She has been staff at Brandeis for 10 years.
 She has experience in corporate administrative support and broadcast television production and administrative positions.
 Her passion is working with and assisting Brandeis students.
 Her special interests include student diversity and her first position on campus was Department Coordinator for Brandeis' Intercultural Center.
 Taneeta is also the proud parent of a Brandeis alum.

-Area Coordinator and Assistant Area Coordinator Staff
+Assistant Area Coordinator Staff